pikulet/intellex/README.txt

 5. if the wordnet expansion returns fewer than 2 terms (the term is rare), then we perform Rocchio expansion

 Within each category, documents are ranked by their VSM scores.
 Documents are ranked in the highest category they fulfil.
+A more detailed explanation of our experimentation is in BONUS.docx.

 The remaining of this document describes the implementation of the complete system, which nevertheless makes available the functionality for dealing with Boolean operators and phrasal queries.